-Earlier this year, like many people, I reshuffled my life and business to fit with the changing shape of 2020.
+In the Spring of 2020, like many people, I reshuffled my life and business to fit with the changing shape of living through a pandemic.
 Planned teaching and usual selling opportunities had slipped away and I had to find a different way to sustain my business and reach my customers, (as well as the added bonus of being a less than adequate home school teacher to our three children).

 The decision to produce the blanket with Bristol Weaving Mill wasn’t really a decision at all on my part.
 As I saw my handwoven designs, inspired by the Bristol houses, develop on my sampling loom and in my sketchbooks, it became obvious who I had to work with on this project.
 Click on the links to read more about the production journey and the inspiration in these additional blog posts.

-The design is inspired by Bristol’s colourful houses, which brightened up our daily walks during lock down in the Spring.
+The design is inspired by Bristol’s colourful houses, which brightened up our daily walks during the lockdown in the Spring.
 Read more here

 It is woven in partnership with Bristol Weaving Mill.
-A renowned micro mill in the heart of my home city of Bristol which specialises in innovative design.
+A renowned micro mill in the heart of my home city of Bristol, specialising n innovative design.
 Read more here

 The optimistic colours in this sumptuous 100% lambswool blanket are designed to lift your spirits and bring warmth and joy to your home, and it is so soft.
 (I provide samples for those who prefer to feel the quality of a textile product before they invest.
 Drop me a line if you’d like to receive one).

-The design reflects the connections with our neighbours and local community which for many were strengthened during lock down.
-As an artist I wanted to design a collection that echoed the special bonds that formed from the shared experiences, in the hope that we continue to strengthen them and support each other.
+The design reflects the connections with our neighbours and local community which for many were strengthened during the lockdown.
+As an artist, I wanted to design a collection that echoed the special bonds that formed from the shared experiences, in the hope that we continue to strengthen them and support each other.